How long is a tour?

 How much are the winery tasting fees?

-Winery tasting fees on the shared tours in Napa range from free to $50 a tasting.
+Winery tasting fees in Napa and Sonoma range from $20 to $50 per person.
 We try to average the tasting fees to about $35 per winery, although this is not always possible.
-Winery tasting fees in Sonoma range from free to $40.
 Some wineries will waive the tasting fee if wine is purchased, so it is possible to not pay any tasting fees all day.
 Often, parties of 2 are welcome to share tastings, although a few place don’t allow it.
-You can then have us ship your wine home at the end of the day (USA only), or check it as luggage on the plane.
-You are also allowed to bring wine to restaurants in California, so this is another option.
+You are also allowed to bring wine to restaurants in California.

 Which Valley is better?

 Tough question, I get asked this all the time.
 My answer is that there are truly great wineries in both.
 Napa is a little fancier – wineries tend to be more private and many tastings are seated.
 This, or course translates to higher tasting fees.
-Sonoma is more laid-back and rustic – most wineries don’t take reservations and tastings are typically done standing at a bar.
+Sonoma is more laid-back and rustic, although most now require reservations post Covid.
 Sonoma is greener as it is closer to the coast, while Napa has more impressive and historic wineries.

 Which hotels do you pick up from?

 One of the great aspects of this tour is that it will pick you up directly from most hotels!

 We pick up from all towns in Napa and Sonoma counties.
 In addition, we pick up from San Francisco, cities near highway 580 north of the Bay Bridge (Emeryville, Berkeley, American Canyon, etc…), as well as cities near highway 101 north of the Golden Gate Bridge (Sausalito, Larkspur, San Rafael, Novato, etc…).
 Please inquire if you are unsure, and we will be happy to help.